This is Part 1 of my series of articles on anxiety.

 The first step is:

 But first a little disclaimer: For simplicity sake, I will use the words Fear and Anxiety interchangeably.
-But for the word-perfect among you (no, not the Word Perfect software), they are technically not exactly the same.
+But for the word-perfect among you, they are technically not exactly the same.

 Fear is a response to an immediate, or definite threat - real or perceived.